Solving CAPTCHAs

 Verify

-mutation clicks a verification button to assert human-like interaction.
+The Verify mutation clicks a verification button to assert human-like interaction.
 This mutation can be used to surpass cloudflare's human verification step.
+Make sure that you have our residential proxying turned on, as it's a requirement for it to work.

 mutation Verify {